datapoke/xyscope/README.md

-# XYScope - Audio Visualizer
+# XYScope - Full Detail Audio Visualizer

-Real-time XY oscilloscope visualization of stereo audio using OpenGL and BlackHole virtual audio driver.
+Real-time XY oscilloscope visualization of stereo audio using OpenGL and CoreAudio with BlackHole virtual audio driver, or Pipewire.

 ## Quick Start